-- 1. General State Scholarships are available to full-time students (24 semester hours per year.) - 2.
-Senatorial Scholarships are available to both part-time and full-time students. - 3.
-House of Delegates Scholarships are available to part-time and full-time students.
+- 1. General State Scholarships are available to full-time students (24 credits per year.) - Senatorial Scholarships are available to both part-time and full-time students. - House of Delegates Scholarships are available to part-time and full-time students.

 Students applying for scholarships may request applications from: